 It's no mistake that Premera sounds an awful lot like premier.
-Premera Blue Cross is a leading health care coverage provider to 1.8 million residents of Washington State, Oregon, and Alaska.
+Premera Blue Cross is a leading health care coverage provider to more than 1.8 million residents of Washington State, Oregon, and Alaska.
 A licensee of the Blue Cross and Blue Shield Association (BCBSA), Premera offers Blue-branded health care coverage including group and individual PPO, HMO, and consumer-directed plans, as well as Medicare supplemental, dental, vision, and prescription drug coverage.
 Its health care networks encompass some 27,000 health care providers and 100 hospitals.
-The not-for-profit Premera also operates several for-profit subsidiaries offering non-Blue health, life, and disability insurance in the Western US.
+The not-for-profit Premera also operates several for-profit subsidiaries offering non-Blue health, life, and disability insurance in the western US.

 The company operates as Premera Blue Cross in Washington and as Premera Blue Cross Blue Shield in Alaska, representing a network of 27,000 healthcare professionals.
 Through its affiliation with the BCBSA, Premara is able to offer BlueCard coverage to members of its Blue-branded plans traveling in the US and abroad.
 In the non-Blue realm, Premera's LifeWise Health Plan units offer health plans in Oregon and Washington, and its LifeWise Assurance business provides life and disability coverage in eight states.

 Other companies run by Premera include Calypso Healthcare Solutions, a provider of claims payment tools and services to health insurers, and Ucentris Insured Solutions, a life and health insurance distributor.
 The Vivacity subsidiary, which provides wellness services and products, serves employers looking to cut health care costs and increase productivity by encouraging a healthier workforce.